nenu3414/automation_test_chrome/README.md

 "# automation_test_chrome"

-To run this file it is must to install selenium module and chromedriver to your folder/system.
+I have made an application for testing Automation Browser using Selenium and Tkinter (For GUI).
+It is must to install Selenium module and chromedriver (chrome web browser engine) in your python folder to run this application on your system.